onboardist/coachmarks/README.md

   - Principles:
     * Favor vertical positioning, centered horizontally

+- [ ] Try favoring anchoring line to middle edge and then reposition to closer corner if it's closer.
+This may still not work the best.
+- [ ] Set up CI tests on api/ *NOTE*: ava is failing on trying to import scss file.
+Will need to precompile somehow.
+Or maybe test with cypress?
 - [ ] Add transition(s) for showing/hiding overlay
 - [ ] Text might be a bit too big?
 - [x] Append CSS to page from inside module